Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Now place those cut-up croissant squares onto a sheet tray and bake them until crispy and lightly brown which only takes about 15 minutes or so.

-Homemade custard is super easy.
+Homemade custard is super easy and going to fill this in nicely.
 It’s 4 ingredients, that’s it.
 Here are the steps!

 - STEP 1: Slice fresh vanilla beans in half longways.

 - STEP 2: Place the vanilla beans in a pot along with heavy cream.

 - STEP 3: Scald the cream over low heat.

 - STEP 4: Separate the egg yolks from the whites and place them in a large bowl.